-It's Okay To Be Less Social, Be Quiet, Not Like Sports, etc.
+It's Okay To Be Less-Social, Be Quiet, Not Like Sports, And So On

 "I'm just not a very social person.
 Is that okay?", "People are always saying I'm quiet.
 Is being reserved really that bad?", "I've always found sports boring.
 Is that so wrong?"

-Many people doubt themselves over traits and preferences that are normal and common.
-However they feel conflicted and confused because they've received a steady drip of messages implying there's something off about them for feeling the way they do.
+Many people doubt themselves for having socializing-related traits and preferences that differ from the norm.
+They feel conflicted and confused because they've received a steady drip of messages implying there's something off about them for feeling the way they do.

 This article will go over many of these views and emphasize there's nothing inherently wrong with any of them, regardless of what some people may have told you.
-If any of the items below apply to you you've got a lot of company, even though you may have been made to feel like a weird outlier.
-Knowing this may make you feel better about yourself, or help you make decisions about how you want to guide your social development.
+If any of the items below apply to you you've got a lot of company, even though you might have been made to feel like a weird outlier.
+Knowing you're not a broken toy may simply make you feel better.
+It may also help you decide what your real priorities are if you're trying to improve your social life.

-While the sentiments I'll cover are intrinsically acceptable, anyone who holds them knows they can still lead to hassles.
-I'll get into that later in the article.
+While the sentiments I'll cover are intrinsically acceptable, anyone who holds them knows they can still get hassled for being less-conventional.
+I'll get into that later on.

 Things it's okay to be

 People naturally vary in how social they are.
 Some have dozens of friends who they're constantly hanging out with or texting.
-Other people have a lower drive to be social, which can show in a variety of ways:
+Others have a lower drive to socialize, which can show in a variety of ways:

-- They have activities they like more than being with people.
+- They have solo hobbies they enjoy more than being with people.

 - When they do socialize they're happy to do it in smaller doses.

-- They're content to have a limited number of friends.
+- They're content to have a smaller number of friends.

-- They may be more choosy about who they want to meet.
+- They're choosier about who they want to hang out with.

-Many of their peers don't understand this, and slap less social people with a number of negative stereotypes.
-This is particularly true in a number of Western countries, where the ideal is for people be social butterflies.
+Many of their peers don't understand this, and slap less-social people with a number of negative stereotypes.
+This is particularly true in many Western countries, where the ideal is to be a social butterfly.

 It's okay to be quiet and reserved

-It's okay to be quieter on the whole, and it's okay to be quieter than normal in certain conversations.
-It's okay if your style is to hold back a bit when some new person starts talking to you.
-Every quiet person knows what it's like to be sitting back with a group of friends, happily taking in the conversation, when someone says, "You're so quiet.
+It's okay to be quieter on the whole, and it's okay to be quieter than usual in particular conversations.
+It's okay if your style is to hold back a bit when meeting someone new.
+Not everyone gets it.
+Every quiet person knows what it's like to be sitting back with a group of friends, happily taking in the discussion, when someone says, "You're so quiet.
 Is something wrong?"
 Quiet people might also be seen as shy or unfriendly.

-Sure, sometimes people are quiet due to pure discomfort or inhibition, but often they're that way by choice.
-There's no rule saying every person needs to be as equally talkative as the next.
+Sure, sometimes people are quiet due to discomfort and inhibitions, but often they're that way by choice.
+There's no rule saying every person needs to be equally as talkative as the next.
 Some people prefer to hang back and listen.
-Just because they aren't constantly saying something doesn't mean they can't be a good person in other ways, or make an impact when they do talk.
-Again, the idea that everyone should be super talkative, and if they aren't it means they're troubled or defective, is a very Western attitude.
+Just because they aren't constantly saying something doesn't mean they can't be a good person in other ways, or make an impact when they do speak.
+Again, the idea that everyone should be super-talkative, and if they aren't it means they're troubled or defective, is a very Western attitude.
 In some cultures being quiet and reserved is seen as a sign of politeness, wisdom, and maturity.

 Even people who are usually chatty are going to be quiet sometimes.
 Maybe they're in a low-energy mood, or they have something on their mind.
-They may be in a group conversation where everyone is talking about a topic they're not that interested in or can't contribute to, and they'd prefer to stay silent until the discussion moves on.
+They may be in a group conversation where everyone is talking about a topic they're not that interested in or can't contribute to, and they'd prefer to stay silent until the subject changes.